PANEL AND WORKSHOP SUBMISSION FOR LEFT FORUM IN NEW YORK

 Panel and workshop - registration of panelists

-Panelists/speakers/workshop facilitators are not required to register and pay.
-How ever in order to cover ALL costs we hope that panelists/speakers/workshop facilitators register for the conference as well and/or make a donation .
-Left Forum conferences and the organization does not receive any institutional funding, we operate solely on small donations (ca. 20% of income) and the ticket fees of our conference (ca. 80% of income).
-So we kindly ask to click here to register now) .
+Panelists/speakers/workshop facilitators are being asked to register and pay.
+We need this policy in order to cover ALL costs so we hope that panelists/speakers/workshop facilitators register for the conference as well and/or make a donation Left Forum conferences and the organization does not receive any institutional funding, we operate solely on small donations (ca. 20% of income) and the ticket fees of our conference (ca. 80% of income).
+So we kindly ask to click here to register now).
+BUT when you cannot afford any ticket fee level we provide stipends and ticket waivers for those in need: please request a ticket waiver/stipend at register AT leftforum.org.

 Solidarity Rate for Registration and Scholarship for those who cannot afford a conference ticket

 We have a solidarity rate for registration, people who can give more are being asked to pay that fee level and help to get those people a ticket who cannot afford it at all.
-With the income of the solidarity rate ticket sales we can give out scholarships you can request those at email@example.com or firstname.lastname@example.org.
+With the income of the solidarity rate ticket sales we can give out scholarships you can request those at register AT leftforum.org or leftforum AT leftforum.org.

 Travel and accomodation cost for panelists/workshop facilitators